Burbuja Económica > Foros > Burbuja Inmobiliaria > Edward Hugh - Hilo oficial

 Dentro del panorama bancario español, CCM se ha convertido en ese personaje incómodo equivalente al loco o al borracho que, a través de sus cuentas trimestrales, se encarga de recordar al conjunto del sector cuál es su realidad implícita, toda vez que su cobijo bajo el paraguas de la Administración provoca que no incurra en las dudosas prácticas de la patada a seguir en las que están inmersos gran parte de sus competidores.
 Ni hay adjudicaciones masivas de activos inmobiliarios, ni tasaciones irreales, ni refinanciaciones imposibles, ni creación de sociedades aparcamiento fuera de balance a ver si cuela.
 La verdad cruda y dura, sin aderezos de ningún tipo.
 O, al menos, eso se supone.
 Y, ¿qué es lo que nos dicen los orates (pedazo de palabra de crucigrama) de la caja castellano manchega?

-Pues nos cuentan, ni más ni menos, que la morosidad de la entidad ha pasado de diciembre del año pasado a junio de este año del 9,32% al 17,33%; es decir, que prácticamente ha doblado en seis meses.
-Que uno de cada tres créditos a promotores están en mora tras pasar en el mismo periodo del 16,77% al 31,36%; que una quinta parte de su financiación empresarial está incursa en la misma situación (del 11,27% al 20,94%), que los activos dudosos sin garantía real se han multiplicado por cuatro en 120 días (3,47% al 13,86%) y que la mora de las hipotecas sigue por debajo del 3% (del 1,5% al 3%) lo que permite que la cifra final no sea aún más escandalosa.
+Pues nos cuentan, ni más ni menos, que la jovenlandesesidad de la entidad ha pasado de diciembre del año pasado a junio de este año del 9,32% al 17,33%; es decir, que prácticamente ha doblado en seis meses.
+Que uno de cada tres créditos a promotores están en jovenlandesa tras pasar en el mismo periodo del 16,77% al 31,36%; que una quinta parte de su financiación empresarial está incursa en la misma situación (del 11,27% al 20,94%), que los activos dudosos sin garantía real se han multiplicado por cuatro en 120 días (3,47% al 13,86%) y que la jovenlandesa de las hipotecas sigue por debajo del 3% (del 1,5% al 3%) lo que permite que la cifra final no sea aún más escandalosa.
 La tasa de cobertura se encuentra ligeramente por debajo del 30%.

 Es verdad que se podrá argüir, como reconocen los propios administradores, que el mix de negocio de la caja, al calor de las operaciones cuando menos dudosas acometidas por sus anteriores gestores, era especialmente malo con un peso sustancial del crédito promotor (40% del concedido) y de unas aventuras empresariales de cuestionable viabilidad.
 Obviamente, no voy a ser yo quien niegue la mayor.
-Pero ¿tanto como para que su morosidad triplique a la del conjunto del sector?
+Pero ¿tanto como para que su jovenlandesesidad triplique a la del conjunto del sector?
 Pocas entidades se libran del pecado de su contribución financiera a la burbuja inmobiliaria, en mayor o menor grado; no creo que la prudencia haya sido la máxima principal a la hora de conceder dinero a empresas ligadas al ladrillo o al ciclo infinito de crecimiento que aguardaba a nuestro país; ni pienso que la caja haya sido excesivamente agresiva en la financiación al consumo, la verdad.
-Aún aplicando un coeficiente corrector, resulta difícil creer que la mora real de muchas entidades, sin triquiñuelas contables y operativas, no se encuentre ya por encima del 10% al calor de las cifras que citamos en el párrafo anterior.
+Aún aplicando un coeficiente corrector, resulta difícil creer que la jovenlandesa real de muchas entidades, sin triquiñuelas contables y operativas, no se encuentre ya por encima del 10% al calor de las cifras que citamos en el párrafo anterior.

 En la intervención de CCM ha habido muchos errores que van desde el absurdo que supone en un mercado globalizado como el actual el tratar el problema de la supervivencia de una entidad de un modo individual hasta la generación de lo que algunos directivos bancarios han dado en llamar dinámicas competitivas negativas, sobre todo por lo que a la captación del pasivo se refiere, depósitos sobrepagados y compensación del riesgo moral por la vía de las recompras a la par de participaciones preferentes.
 Es muy cuestionable, en efecto, que uno de los objetivos de la nueva CCM sea “la retención y captación de pasivo minorista” con la garantía estatal detrás lo que se traduce en una reducción del margen de intereses aún en el entorno actual de curva de tipos que está haciendo que la mayoría de las entidades se forren.